paulambanks/mp3-file-analyser/README.md

 I assume that docker is both installed and running. https://docs.docker.com/get-docker

 1. Clone the repo
+2. Please use Yarn as a package manager
 2. Build the Docker containers
 3. Access the app via Svelte http://localhost:5173/